scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Target and Annotation Semantics
 ===============================

-Target semantics specify three properties of target data: the task, the target type, and the annotation type.
-The target contract first resolves these properties into a :class:`~skactiveml.utils.TargetSpec`.
+Target semantics specify three properties of the labels ``y``: the task, the target type, and the annotation type.
+Target resolution first resolves these properties into a :class:`~skactiveml.utils.TargetSpec`.
 Each estimator or query strategy can then check whether it supports that exact specification.

 Resolution and capability checking are separate.
 A target specification can be valid even if a particular estimator or query strategy does not support it.